 OIG is authorized to issue subpoenas to compel the attendance of witnesses and/or the production of documents and other items.
-Subpoenas shall be issued in accordance with both Illinois law and MCC § 2-56-040, which provides the following:
+OIG shall issue subpoenas in compliance with both Illinois law and MCC § 2-56-040, which provides the following:

-- A. Service shall be made in the same manner as required for subpoenas issued under the Rules of the Illinois Supreme Court, that is, by in-person delivery, certified mail, or by another agreed means for service. - B. Subpoenas will have a return date of at least seven days from the date of service.
+- A. Service shall be made in the same manner required for subpoenas issued under the Rules of the Illinois Supreme Court; that is, by in-person delivery, certified mail, or by another agreed means for service. - B. Subpoenas will have a return date of at least seven days after the date of service.